hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_gateway.html.markdown

 * `public_network_access_enabled` - (Optional) Indicates whether the Spring Cloud Gateway exposes endpoint.

 * `quota` - (Optional) A `quota` block as defined below.

+* `sensitive_environment_variables` - (Optional) Specifies the sensitive environment variables of the Spring Cloud Gateway as a map of key-value pairs.

 * `sso` - (Optional) A `sso` block as defined below.